Schedule for Czech and Slovak Studies Workshop 2026

 Krvavý román (Bloody Novel) is a cult classic Czech book written, illustrated, typeset, and published by artist and writer Josef Váchal in 1924.
 It is a unique parody that is being translated into English for the very first time by Dr. Stephen Lahey, who has developed great empathy and appreciation for this hilarious horror.

-Jaroslav Olša: Miloslav (Miles) J. Breuer, the Czech-American Science Fiction Writer
+Jaroslav Olša, Jr.: Miloslav (Miles) J. Breuer, the Czech-American Science Fiction Writer from Nebraska

 Jaroslav Olša, Jr. will present on his book, Dreaming of Autonomous Vehicles: Miles (Miroslav) J. Breuer: Czech-American Writer and the Birth of Science Fiction (2025).
 The life and career of Miles (Miroslav) J. Breuer (1889-1945) provide a fascinating window into the literary and cultural world of immigrants in late 19th- and early 20th-century America, and is connected to Nebraska.